 Hicks led the Phoenix to the Mid-South Conference Tournament championship in his first year at the helm of the program, tying for the team title for the program's first-ever MSC title.
 For his efforts, he was voted Mid-South Conference West Division Coach of the Year.
 Sammy Rosario, Nate Croley, Orlando Nawade, Kyle Delaune and Dustin Harris all earned Second Team All-Mid-South honors and Croley went on to garner All-America accolades at 157.

-In addition eight student-athletes were named Academic All-Mid-South Conference and Peter Donchev and Nick Paden were recognized as NAIA Scholar-Athletes.
+In addition, eight student-athletes were named Academic All-Mid-South Conference and Peter Donchev and Nick Paden were recognized as NAIA Scholar-Athletes.

-Each of the last two seasons, wrestling has had two athletes receive All-America honors - Anothony Maia and Nathan Walton in 2018-19 and Patrick Depiazza and Nathan Walton in 2019-20.
+In both 2018-19 and 2019-20 seasons, wrestling has had two athletes receive All-America honors - Anothony Maia and Nathan Walton in 2018-19 and Patrick Depiazza and Nathan Walton in 2019-20.
 Maia reached the national tournament semifinals and Walton reached the seventh place event.
 In 2020, Walton finished in third place and Depiazza captured seventh.

 Hicks produced two national champions and six junior college All-Americans during his three seasons at Darton State.
 The Belle Glade, Fla., native was named Region III Eastern District II Coach of the Year in each of the last two seasons for the Cavaliers and the team won the Eastern District II Championship in both campaigns as well.